 Prepare for the future of your SAN

 Whether you have a SAN installed, or you are thinking about putting one in, there's one thing that most experts have to agree upon: Make sure that your options for the future are open.
-This tip, excerpted from InformIT,
+This tip, excerpted from InformIT, addresses that very issue.

 Not surprisingly, users have implemented SANs in different ways, but most are preparing for future growth.
 For example, The Motley Fool and Home Depot use Fibre Channel Arbitrated Loop (FCAL) and will need to migrate to a switched fabric architecture before they can add any more servers, clients, or applications to their SANs.

 Users agree, though, that relying on a systems vendor or integrator for your first SAN implementation is the wise route.
 You should also expect your vendor to guarantee interoperability between Fibre Channel and Small Computer System Interface (SCSI) devices.